FBI opening family assistance center for victims of Highland Park shooting

 The FBI has opened a family assistance center in Highland Park to assist people physically or emotionally affected by Monday's mass shooting.

-Personal items left along the parade route after the shooting also will be available for retrieval at the center starting Wednesday afternoon.
+Personal items left along the parade route after the shooting were made available for retrieval at the center starting Wednesday.

-The center will be open Wednesday from noon to 9 p.m., Thursday from 9 a.m. to 9 p.m. and Friday from 9 a.m. to 9 p.m.
+The center will be open Thursday from 9 a.m. to 9 p.m. and Friday from 9 a.m. to 9 p.m.

 All personal items left along the route are being examined by investigators.
 Law enforcement is asking for the public's patience as they evaluate what may be returned at this time, the FBI said.